Automated Privacy Information Annotation in Large Language Model Interactions: Abstract

 \section{Abstract}

 Users interacting with large language models (LLMs) under their real identifiers often unknowingly risk disclosing private information.
 Automatically notifying users whether their queries leak privacy and which phrases leak what private information has therefore become a practical need.
-Existing privacy detection methods, however, were designed for different objectives and application scenarios, typically tagging personally identifiable information (PII) in anonymous content.
+Existing privacy detection methods, however, were designed for different objectives and application domains, typically tagging personally identifiable information (PII) in anonymous content, which is insufficient in real-name interaction scenarios with LLMs.
 In this work, to support the development and evaluation of privacy detection models for LLM interactions that are deployable on local user devices, we construct a large-scale multilingual dataset with 249K user queries and 154K annotated privacy phrases.
-In particular, we build an automated privacy annotation pipeline with cloud-based strong LLMs to automatically extract privacy phrases from dialogue datasets and annotate leaked information.
+In particular, we build an automated privacy annotation pipeline with strong LLMs to automatically extract privacy phrases from dialogue datasets and annotate leaked information.
 We also design evaluation metrics at the levels of privacy leakage, extracted privacy phrase, and privacy information.
 We further establish baseline methods using light-weight LLMs with both tuning-free and tuning-based methods, and report a comprehensive evaluation of their performance.
-Evaluation results reveal a gap between current performance and the requirements of real-world LLM applications, motivating future research into more effective local privacy detection methods grounded in our dataset\footnote{The code are public at \href{https://github.com/Nidryen-zh/PrivacyAnnotation}{https://github.com/Nidryen-zh/PrivacyAnnotation} and the dataset can be found at \href{https://huggingface.co/datasets/Nidhogg-zh/Interaction_Dialogue_with_Privacy}{https://huggingface.co/datasets/Nidhogg-zh/Interaction$\_$Dialogue$\_$with$\_$Privacy}.}.
+Evaluation results reveal a gap between current performance and the requirements of real-world LLM applications, motivating future research into more effective local privacy detection methods grounded in our dataset\footnote{The code and dataset are public at \href{https://github.com/Nidryen-zh/PrivacyAnnotation}{https://github.com/Nidryen-zh/PrivacyAnnotation} and \href{https://huggingface.co/datasets/Nidhogg-zh/Interaction_Dialogue_with_Privacy}{https://huggingface.co/datasets/Nidhogg-zh/Interaction$\_$Dialogue$\_$with$\_$Privacy}.}.